-Creating a prenuptial agreement is often a useful, prudent move before marriage.
-But there’s a stigma attached to these documents.
-Many people view them as a sign that spouses don’t trust each other or they think a union is doomed to fail.
-Even though this isn’t necessarily the case, bringing up the subject often becomes awkward.
+Prenuptial agreements have a negative stigma attached to them.
+Many people view them as a sign that spouses don’t trust each other or they believe a marriage is doomed to fail.

 “How can I tell the person I want to spend the rest of my life with that I don’t trust she wants to do the same?”